kentdata/iOS-17-Jailbreak/README.md

 ![image](https://github.com/jbspot/iOS-17-Jailbreak/blob/main/sileem-logo.png)

 Sileem is a popular repo extractor for the latest iPhone models.
 This is the most effective way to jailbreak iOS 17 – iOS 17.3 jailbreak.
-Using <a href="https://xookz.com/sileem/">Sileem repo extractor</a> you can install jailbreak tweaks, apps, themes.
+Using Sileem repo extractor you can install jailbreak tweaks, apps, themes.

 It is originally a Japanese jailbreak repo extractor & then Sileem team has been upgrade Sileem with adding English version